cry-inc/FactionMap/README.md

 		"vassals": [ "factionid1", "factionid2" ], // Optional, contains a comma separated list of vassals.
 Contains the Ids (and not names!) of other factions.
 		"regions": [ { "name": "Deep Blue", "provinces": [2, 1, 16] } ] // Optional, contains a comma separated list of region blocks.
 Each region block has a name and a list with the relevant province Ids.
 	}

+There is another section called "abandoned".
+This sectionis contains a list of abandoned/deserted provinces.
+The province blocks are just like the ones for active sections.
+The "name" and "id" fields are mandatory, the "previousfactions" field is optional.

 Remember: All entries and blocks are separated by commas!
 Do not omit the list brackets!
 They are always required, even when the list does only contain one item.
 Another common mistake is to put a comma before closing brackets of blocks and lists.